 - -No provisions for pre-conviction restitution or forfeiture

-- -Prohibition on leaving animals in hot cars, but law enforcement do not have immunity to rescue
+- -Prohibition on leaving animals in hot cars, but law enforcement does not have immunity to rescue

-Prohibits the intensive confinement of mother pigs and calves used for veal (S. 3401/A. 5236)
+Prohibits the intensive confinement of mother pigs and calves used for veal (A.1970/S.1298)

 Courtroom Animal Advocate Program (CAAP) laws allow advocates — supervised law students or volunteer lawyers — to advocate for animal victims in criminal cruelty cases.

-The New Jersey Humane Cosmetics Act, A.795/ S.1726, would prohibit the sale of cosmetics that were developed or manufactured using animal tests on or after January 1, 2020.
+The New Jersey Humane Cosmetics Act, A.795/ S.1726, prohibits the sale of cosmetics that were developed or manufactured using animal tests on or after March 1, 2022.